CasparKielwein/Aaargh/Aaargh.md

 In terms of rules your Hero has the following core abilities:

 #### Attributes:
+The three attributes `Toughness`, `Dexterity`, and `Mind` form the base for most Die rolls.
+You add one of them to Skill, Attack, and damage rolls.

 #### Disciplines
+Disciplines are the active abilities of your Hero.
+They give your Hero a lot of options to fight their enemies.

 #### Skills:
+Skills represent competency outside of combat.

 #### Talents:
+Talents are passive abilities which give your Hero new options and modify existing abilities.

 ## Create Your Hero
 To create your hero you have to make some choices.